yigitsever/Evaluating-Dictionary-Alignment/README.md

 # Evaluating cross-lingual textual similarity on dictionary alignment

-This repository contains the scripts to prepare the resources for the study as well as open source implementations of the methods.
+This repository contains the scripts to prepare the resources as well as open source implementations of the methods.
 Word Mover's Distance and Sinkhorn implementations are extended from [Cross-lingual retrieval with Wasserstein distance](https://github.com/balikasg/WassersteinRetrieval).

 ## Requirements
 - Python 3